 The new center supports LSU’s vision for an expanded on-campus University Recreation (UREC) complex that inspires personal wellness.

-The center will be an anchor building on University Lake, drawing students to this campus destination and connecting them to the surrounding landscape.
+The center is an anchor building on University Lake, drawing students to this campus destination and connecting them to the surrounding landscape.
 Creating strong links between indoor and outdoor program areas, the center’s form and layout maximize daylight, frame outside views and integrate open-air spaces with exercise terraces, outdoor aquatics and interior courtyards.

 In addition to 40,430 square feet of cardio and weight room space, the facility offers six group fitness studios, a 38-foot-high climbing wall and bouldering area, five multipurpose courts, three MAC gyms and a functional training area.
 A 1/4-mile indoor elevated track winds through the space like an LSU Tiger tail and incorporates an inclined sprint track.